Hi, I hope all is well with you today,

 So, while those still in employment have seen their wages increase (slowly), the aggregate income for employees has barely moved over the last 40 years relative to productivity.

-Hector notes that “labor will continue to depreciate and Central banks will continue to stimulate consumption and with that, assets will continue to appreciate“.
+Labor will continue to depreciate and Central banks will continue to stimulate consumption and with that, assets will continue to appreciateBeBusinessSmart.com

-There is much talk about the great reset and the 4th Industrial Revolution, which has been top of the agenda at World Economic Forums since 2016.
+There is also much talk about the great reset and the 4th Industrial Revolution, which has been top of the agenda at World Economic Forums since 2016. and again at this years meeting (2021).

 I have mentioned it previously in this blog, although only briefly.